 Installed in a shipping container as part of Rotterdam Photo 2023, Now I’m Here included around 225 images, 23 short personal stories, a changing selection of plastic rubbish, suspended tea bag tags, covers for fictional magazines Lurker and Oblivia, and other assorted works.
 The exhibition responded to the festival’s theme: Freedom Redefined.

 I saw the container as an opportunity to let go of restraint.
 I embraced raw and messy, allowing the exhibition to change daily based on my wim.

 New images were added, others removed, some thrown on the floor.
 Collections of single-use plastic rubbish were scattered across the floor.
 Images of eyes collected from magazines were torn and swept into a corner.
 An accumulation of Yogi tea tags with their new age wisdom were suspended in a plastic bag, inert.
-Things moved around the space, just as consumer objects come and go into the containers shunted across the globe to satisify our consumer urges, the blood vessels of capitalism.
+Things moved around the space, just as consumer objects come and go into the containers shunted across the globe to satisify our urges, the blood vessels of capitalism.

 I printed new stories daily and added those.
 Few people saw the same thing.
 I enjoyed the freedom to show what I wanted and for it to be directly related to how I was feeling at that moment.
 A kind of mourning process.
 I enjoyed watching people engage, or not, with the work.
 Some confused, others rapt.

 Torn from magazine pages, the ripped eyes were strewn into a corner of the container.
 Everyday I added to the mound waiting for someone to comment but no one did.
 It was a plea to see what effect humanity is having on the planet.

 I’m confounded by the mounting detritus that our unequal capitalist culture serves us for a price.
 Consumption fueled by feel-good marketing underpinned by FOMO.
 Little matters other than our convenience and as we proliferate, production keeps pace.